 Recent developments with this initiative

-July 5, 2013 – At the 9:30am Regular Council Meeting on July 23, the Deputy City Manager will recommend that Council approve a five-year contract with Alta, provided that Alta meets the sponsorship and lending agreement requirements.
+July 23, 2013 – Council approved a five-year contract with Alta, provided that Alta meets the sponsorship and lending agreement requirements.

 Staff update external stakeholders

 May 2013 – City staff met again with external stakeholders over two sessions to give a project status update and present strategies to address concerns raised in the September 2012 sessions.

 April 2013 – The City negotiated and settled an agreement in principle with Alta that outlines the roles and responsibilities for both parties.

 Park Board to include PBS stations in parks